 The Career Internship Program provides a unique experience for the student and the internship site in a year-long paid internship.
-The program targets underrepresented, low-income, and/or Latinx students; the internships focus on California's workforce needs across Bio-Tech, Health, Agriculture, Accounting and Finance, Teaching and Education, and STEM.
+The internships focus on meeting the needs of California's current workforce demands.
+The program targets underrepresented, low-income, and/or Latinx students.